Sokahr/terminal_chat_gpt/README.md

 python chat_gpt_terminal.py
 ```

 You'll now be able to interact with ChatGPT directly from your terminal.
 Type your questions or statements, and see how GPT responds.
 To exit, simply type `exit`.

 ## Where to Find the Final Code

 You can find the final code for this project at [https://github.com/Sokahr/terminal_chat_gpt](https://github.com/Sokahr/terminal_chat_gpt).
 Feel free to download, explore, and modify it as you wish.

 ## Conclusion

 Congratulations!
-You've just built your own streaming ChatGPT application for the terminal.
-This project not only gives you a direct line to one of the most powerful language models available but also serves as a great starting point for more complex projects.
-Whether you're interested in integrating ChatGPT into other applications, or simply exploring AI and natural language processing, the skills you've developed here will serve you well.
+You've just built your own ChatGPT application for the terminal.
+This project not only gives you a direct line to one of the most powerful language models available
+but also serves as a great starting point for more complex projects.
+Whether you're interested in integrating ChatGPT into other applications,
+or simply exploring AI and natural language processing, the skills you've developed here will serve you well.
 Happy coding!